openstack-archive/sahara/doc/source/horizon/dashboard.user.guide.rst

 ----
 Jobs are where you define the type of job you'd like to run as well as which "Job Binaries" are required.

-1) From the Sahara/Jobs page, click on the "Create Job" button at the top right.
+1) From the Data Processing/Jobs page, click on the "Create Job" button at the top right.

 2) Give your Job a name.